 The application fee for a retail badge is $150 and is valid for one year.
 However, retail occupational licenses are invalid within the medical marijuana industry.
 You must obtain a separate license to work in medical marijuana facilities.

 For more information on licensing, visit the MED website.

 Know Your Stuff

-Working in the marijuana industry, you need to be familiar with all the different lingo, horticulture concepts, and state laws.
+Working in the marijuana industry, you need to be familiar with all the different lingo, cultural expectations, horticulture concepts, and state laws.

-Aside from knowing the difference between sativa and indica strains, can you suggest a specific strain for a patient suffering from migraines?
+Aside from knowing the difference between sativa and indica strains, can you suggest a specific strain for an individual looking for a specific effect?
 How many cannabinoids can you identify?
-Can you explain the significance of trichome colors to a patient?
+Can you explain the significance of trichome colors to consumer?
 Not only do you need exceptional customer service skills, you need a deep understanding of the product you’re working with so you can deliver proper treatment recommendations and dosing instructions.

 Having a basic knowledge of Denver marijuana regulations and limitations will also set you apart among other applicants.
 You should be able to speak confidently about current state laws.